zahlman/python-dict-stats/README.md

 Clone the repository, then run `./generate.sh` (assumes Linux).

 The `versions.txt` file lists versions of Python to try.
-The script will assume that the corresponding Python environments can be found like "python{version}".
+The script will assume that the corresponding Python environments can be found like "python{version}" - so, `python2.7`, `python3.5` etc.

 An `output/` folder will appear with summary reports for each Python version, and a CSV file comparing all the results.

+## Discussion

+First see this reference link on Stack Overflow: [How are Python's Built In Dictionaries Implemented?](https://stackoverflow.com/questions/327311)

 The results should look something like: